Statement 3 – Freedom of information arrangements

 Melbourne VIC 3001

-The Victorian Government’s FOI website contains further information how to access documents or information under the FOI Act.
+The Office of the Victorian Information Commissioner's website contains further information how to access documents or information under the FOI Act.

 Information on how to make a freedom of information request and how IBAC is complying with freedom of information obligations is also published in IBAC’s annual report.